-Brazil's Bolsonaro threatens to cancel license of network linking his name to murder case
+Bolsonaro threatens Brazil's Globo TV over 'villainous' report linking him to murder case

 “It looks like either the doorman lied or someone induced him to commit a false testimony,” Bolsonaro said on Tuesday.

-He accused Rio state Governor Wilson Witzel of leaking details from a confidential investigation to the press to “destroy the Bolsonaro family” before the 2022 presidential elections.
+He accused Governor Witzel of leaking details from a confidential investigation to the press to “destroy the Bolsonaro family” before the 2022 presidential elections.

 Witzel denied any political interference with the investigation.
 “I deeply regret the untimely reaction of President Jair Bolsonaro,” the governor said in a statement.

-Bolsonaro later told journalists in front of his hotel in Riyadh that he was asking Justice Minister Sergio Moro to question the doorman again, according to press reports.
+Police allege Lessa fired the 13 shots that killed the councilwoman and her driver in execution-style murders.
+Queiroz was accused of driving the hitman’s car.

+Shortly after their arrests, a photo of Queiroz circulated on social media, wearing a police T-shirt, with his arm around Bolsonaro.
+Local news outlets reported the photo was taken from Queiroz’s Facebook profile.
+Reuters was unable to locate the profile or verify the authenticity of the photo.
+At the time, Bolsonaro told reporters he had taken photos with thousands of police officers as he campaigned for the presidency.

-Investigators have still not answered the question of who paid for the assassination.
+Investigators have still not discovered who paid for the assassination.
 In September, Brazil’s top prosecutor charged five people including police officers and a former state lawmaker with sabotaging the investigation.

-Reporting by Pedro Fonseca and Gabriela Mello; editing by Brad Haynes and Grant McCool
+Reporting by Pedro Fonseca, Gabriela Mello and Anthony Boadle; editing by Brad Haynes, Grant McCool and Tom Brown